NgQuocThang2k/htth/README.md

 # htth
 ## task-5 for backup webserver-vm running lemp
+using zip, mysqldump
 ## task-7 is backup nfs-sharepoint,database,webserver-conf - using lomp
+need config ssh ,using mysqldump, scp, zip

-Need to config rclone and variable to run it
+Need to config rclone and variable to run both tasks